JackQ96/Web3_SupplyChain/README.md

 <h1> Coffee Farm Supply Chain </h1>

+(Project created for the Udacity Blockchain Nano Degree Assesment) <br>

+This dApp follows the supply chain of a coffee farm through its life cycle.
+At each stage only the correct stakeholder can update the current state of the supplychain and transfer funds if needed.
+The smart contracts have 100% test coverage and they were then migrated to Rinkeby test net to simulate production.

 <h2> Instructions to run code </h2>

 > The code is written for **Solidity v0.4.24**.
 At the time of writing, the current Truffle v5 comes with Solidity v0.5 that requires function *mutability* and *visibility* to be specified (please refer to Solidity [documentation](https://docs.soliditylang.org/en/v0.5.0/050-breaking-changes.html) for more details).
 To use this code, please run `npm i -g truffle@4.1.14` to install Truffle v4 with Solidity v0.4.24.